EXOTIC-TEAM-MX/EVA-RT/README.md

 # EVA-RT
-EVA-RT is the new robotracer series with centrifugal fan and side sensors for trace marks.
+EVA-RT is the new robotracer series with centrifugal fan and side sensors for curve and goal marks.
 Created in December 2024 to participate in the All Chile robot Contest 2025, obtaining good results despite its simplicity.

+Achievements:
+- ACRC2025 - 1st and 2nd place

 ![EVA-RT](./images/EVA-RT_01.jpg)